xcore/sc_xtcp/doc_pip/pip-api.rst

 ''''''''

 *PIP_TCP*
-  Define this to include the TCP stack with just an ACCEPT system call.
+  Define this to a value N to include the TCP stack with N simultaneous connections that do not support a CONNECT system call.
-  This is suitable for most server applications.
+  This is suitable for server applications.

 *PIP_TCP_CONNECT*
-  Define this to include the TCP stack with both an ACCEPT and a CONNECT system call.
+  Define this to a value N to include the TCP stack with both an ACCEPT and a CONNECT system call with at most N simultaneous TCP connections.
 Only required for applications that need to connect to a server.

 *PIP_UDP*